Concordance homomorphisms from knot Floer homology: Generalities on bordered Floer homology (with torus boundary)

 \subsection{Gradings on modules}

 Let $Y_R$ be a torus-bordered three-manifold, and assume for simplicity that $Y_R$ is a homology knot complement; that is, $H_1(Y_R;\Z)\cong \Z$.

-The type $D$ invariant of $Y_R$, $\CFDa(Y_R)$, is graded by a homogeneous $G$-space.
-In fact, there is an element $p$ with the property that $\CFDa(Y_R)$ is graded by the space of cosets $G/\langle p\rangle$.
-The type $D$ structure respects these gradings, in the sense that if $\x$ is some generator and $a\otimes \y$ appears with non-zero multiplicity in $\delta^1(\x)$, then
+According to~\cite[Chapter~6]{InvPair}, this bordered manifold has an associated {\em type D structure} in the sense of~\cite[Section~2.3]{InvPair}, denoted $\CFDa(Y_R)$.
+As a vector space, this is graded by a homogeneous $G$-space.
+In fact, there is an element $p$ which is homogeneous with grading $\langle p\rangle$ and with the property that $\CFDa(Y_R)$ is graded by the space of left cosets $G/\langle p\rangle$.
+The type $D$ structure is equipped with a structure map